smorel/AppCoreKit/Documentation/Sample-template.markdown

     @end

-<h2>Setupping the Collection View Controller</h2>
+<h2>Setuping the Collection View Controller</h2>

 <p>Using the <b>AppCoreKit</b> advanced collection view controllers, we can display a collection of objects easilly.
-Each object in this collection be get backuped by a cell controller that will manage the connection between the document object and the collection cell.
-We dont need to do extra management for updates in the collection as collection view controllers embbed a mechanism that watches changes in this collection and automatically updates its content reflecting this changes.</p>
+Each object in this collection is backuped by a cell controller that manages the connection between the document models and the collection view cells.
+We dont need to do extra management for asynchronous updates as collection view controllers embbed a mechanism that watches changes in this collection and automatically updates their content.</p>
-<p>What we need to do is basically create the collection view controller passing the collection of objects and a factory that allow to create cell controllers at runtime when updates are catched by the controller.</p>
+<p>What we need is basically creating the collection view controller, passing the collection of objects and a factory allowing to create cell controllers at runtime when the collection gets updated.</p>
-<p><b>AppCoreKit</b> offers extremelly customizable view controllers that can be setupped using blocks and avoid to inheritance.
-As a good practice, we prefer using factory methods steupping view controllers instead of inheritance.
-That limits the developper to respect the scope that is offered by the controller class.
-It avoid errors and hacks.
-For example, the developper will not be able to add a bunch of booleans or properties that polute the code.</b>
+<p><b>AppCoreKit</b> offers extremelly customizable views and cell controllers that can be setuped using blocks wich avoids inheritance.
+As a good practice, we prefer using factory methods to setup view controllers instead of inheritance.
+That limits the developper to respect the scope offered by the controller class.
+It avoids errors and hacks.
+For example, the developper will not be able to add a bunch of booleans or properties that polute the code and creates connection between components that should be independant.</b>
 <p></p>
 <p>In this particular case, we want to display our collection using a table view controller.
-We'll use a form that allow to manage sections manages TableViewCellControllers. <b>AppCoreKit</b> provides a lot of helpers to create standards cell controllers that can be visually customized using stylesheets or programatically.</p>
+We'll use a form wich allow to manage sections with TableViewCellControllers. <b>AppCoreKit</b> provides a lot of helpers to create standards cell controllers wich appearance can be customized using stylesheets or programatically.</p>

 <i>ViewControllers.h</i>